Are you an online shopper, an in-store shopper or a little bit of both?

 Here are some instances when it either saves you time or money to shop in-store versus online.

-5 cases when it’s better to shop in-store versus online
+5 situations when it’s better to shop in-store versus online

 1. When there is a shipping fee.